bruno-bqueiroz/task-organizer/README.md

 npm i
 🇧🇷

-3. Create a PostgreSQL database named database-task-organizer
+3. Create a PostgreSQL database with whatever name you want

+4. Configure the `.env` file using the `.env.example` file

-4. open the dump.sql file and run it in your database-task-organizer
+5. open the dump.sql file and run it in your database

-5. Run the backend:
+6. Run the backend:
   in the terminal, in the root folder of the project run:
 ```bash
 npx nodemon src/app.ts